gouveaguilherme/gouveaguilherme/README.md

 Leveraging my experience in **UI Design** and a strong foundation in HTML and CSS, now I'm expanding my skills in the development field.

-My background in **UX** & **UI Design** provides me with a unique perspective on users needs, which I apply to my development work to create intuitive solutions.
+My background in **UX** & **UI Design** provides me with a unique perspective on users needs, which I apply to my development work to create incredible solutions.

 I'm actively working on new projects to showcase my growing skills.